alisw/alibuild/docs/reference.markdown

 ### Defaults

-aliBuild uses a special file, called `defaults-release.sh` which will be included as a build requires of any recipe.
+bits uses a special file, called `defaults-release.sh` which will be included as a build requires of any recipe.
 This is in general handy to specify common options like `CXXFLAGS` or dependencies.
 It's up to the recipe handle correctly the presence of these options.